Estimated reading time: 2 minutes

-When your brand is actively engaging with your customers, you’re creating a personalized experience.
-This lets your them know you are committed to great service and focused on the quick resolution of any issues.
-Your customers will feel well attended to, resulting in repeating purchasing and a customer loyalty.
-Look at branding strategies for business success to see which ones are best suited for your company.
+When your small business has an excellent corporate culture and your employees actively engage with your customers, you create a personalized, memorable experience.
+Engaging with your customers lets them know you are committed to fantastic service and focused on quickly resolving any issues.
+As a result, your customers will feel well attended to, resulting in repeated purchasing and customer loyalty.
+Look at branding strategies for business success to see which ones are best suited for your small business.

 Good news travels fast, but bad news travels faster.
-For every good experience a customer has with your brand, they’ll maybe tell a few people they know about it.
-But for every bad experience, they’ll broadcast this information on social media, and to friends.
-Word-of-mouth is a form of marketing that can be extremely powerful, yet very difficult to control.
-Therefore, it’s vital to your business that your customer service team works hard to provide great service.
+For every good experience a customer has with your brand, they might tell a few people they know about it.
+Nevertheless, customers who have bad experiences may broadcast them on social media.
+Word-of-mouth is a form of marketing that can be extremely powerful yet difficult to control.
+Therefore, your customer service team must work hard to provide outstanding service.

-All the advertising in the world won’t give your company the emotional connection that engagement will.
-Engaging your customers is the first step to building a relationship with them.
-If your customers are not adamant believers in your product or customer service capabilities, your company will risk relying on a price relationship alone to retain your best customers – a difficult position to maintain in today’s market.
+Not all the advertising in the world will give your small business the emotional connection that engagement will.
+Attracting new customers and engaging with them is the first step to building lasting relationships and repeat buyers.
+If your customers are not adamant believers in your product or customer service capabilities, your business will risk relying on a price relationship alone to retain your best customers.
+Achieving success based on a pricing model is challenging to maintain in today’s market.